praetoriandigital/cub-docs/integration/oauth.md

-# Access to the API
+# # Accessing the LID API (and the API of an integrated application)
 Status: DRAFT

 ## How to get access to the data related to a user